-1. Choose Create-Queries-Query Design to display the query design grid.
+1. Choose Create→Queries→Query Design to display the query design grid.

-The Show Table list appears, showing the existing tables and queries in the database.
+The Add Tables pane appears on the right, showing the existing tables, links, and queries in the database.

-2. Choose the Employees table and click the Add button.
+2. Select the Tables tab, choose the Employees table, and click Add Selected Tables at the bottom of the pane.